 - → The bus network;

-- → Opportunities related to passenger rail;
+- → Opportunities related to passenger rail; and

-- → The State Highway network; and
+- → The State Highway network.

-- → Walking and cycling trails.

 Bus

 The Waikato District's bus network is shown on Figure 3-20.
 Although all settlements included within the Blueprint project are covered, consultation identified a strong desire within the local communities for an increased level of service.